mlsquared/fling/hw1.md

 Compile this into a pdf using

-  $ pandoc README.md -o READMER.pdf --pdf-engine=xelatex
+  $ pandoc hw1.md -o hw1.pdf --pdf-engine=xelatex

 -->